jnclink/Custom-NN/README.md

 <ins>Python version</ins> : has to be greater than or equal to **`3.7`**

-Run : `pip install -r requirements.txt`
+Run : `pip install -U -r requirements.txt`

 <br/>